 - Clothes for kids 5-18, especially new socks and underwear, for patients on the pediatric unit of the Missouri Psychiatric Center.
 The center serves children who require acute psychiatric care.

 Donate Children’s Books

 By providing children’s books for our youngest patients and their families, you can support programs that help parents and encourage kids to read:

 - Donations of Golden Books support our Books for Babies program.
 Through the program, parents receive a children’s book when their child arrives in the Neonatal Intensive Care Unit (NICU).
 At the start of every month their child is in the NICU, parents receive another new book.
 Their baby's footprints are on the inside cover of each book, giving parents a way to see their baby's growth.

 - Monetary gifts to our Reach Out and Read program help us purchase books and other reading materials for our youngest patients.
 Through the program, doctors help prepare patients to succeed in school by prescribing books and encouraging families to read together.
 The program begins at the six-month checkup and continues through age five.
 At the five-year checkup, children receive book bags with stickers, coloring books and other reading enrichment goodies.
-To donate to Reach Out and Read, email Sariah Pereira or call her at 573-882-0488.
+To donate to Reach Out and Read, email Cristin Clark or call her at 573-882-0488.